GO-Robot-FLL/Pathfinder-GUI/README.md

 It's an easy-to-use GUI where you can define paths on the playing map and convert them into code for your Robot.

-The map is based on the official FLL map from the season 2022/2023 and will be updated automatically for each season.
+The map is currently based on the official FLL map from the Masterpiece season 2023/2024 and will be updated automatically for each season.

 <br>